ditte816j/notes/README.md

 - Today's programming wisdom is to be a lifelong learner.
 As technology continues to evolve at an unprecedented rate, it is essential for programmers to constantly update their knowledge and skills.
 This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as keeping an eye on emerging trends and technologies.

 To be successful in the programming field, you must also develop excellent communication and teamwork skills, because programming is often a collaborative process.
 Learning to effectively communicate with colleagues, clients, or team members can make all the difference in getting a project done on time and within budget.
 Additionally, being able to break down complex problems into manageable tasks and then communicate those tasks effectively can lead to more efficient and successful projects.

+# 2023-12-25
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems arise from simple, well-designed components working together.
+In coding, strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity and always keep in mind that tomorrow, it may be you who has to decipher your code."

+This emphasizes the importance of clarity and simplicity in programming.
+It's not about writing the most complex code, but rather about creating efficient and understandable solutions that can be easily maintained and expanded upon in the future.
+Remember, code is read far more often than it is written, so prioritize readability and simplicity in your work.